- What causes back pains after giving birth to twins

-After pregnancy and holding your babies for the first time, you thought that body issues that accompany pregnancy were over.
+After pregnancy and holding your babies for the first time, you thought that the body issues that accompany pregnancy were over.
 Sadly, this is far from the truth.
-After birth, many new mothers, especially twin moms deal with postpartum back pains.
+Many new mothers, especially twin moms, deal with postpartum back pain.

 Alongside caring for your babies, getting enough rest, and living, postpartum back pain is an unwelcome guest in your parenting life.
 It robs you of the chance of being present in your babies’ lives and enjoying the uniqueness of motherhood.

-Today’s post takes you through 6 simple methods of kicking postpartum back pain goodbye.
+Today’s post takes you through six simple methods of kicking postpartum back pain goodbye.

 What causes back pains after giving birth to twins

 While not every first-time mom has to deal with postpartum back pain, the majority of women who give birth do have an encounter with postpartum back pain.
 The pains are a result of various factors coming into play.